chocolatey-community/chocolatey-oneget/docs/howto.md

-# How to use Chocolatey-OneGet package manager provider
+# How to use Chocolatey-OneGet provider

 ## 1. Install the module